 For example, communities near a highway or major roadway are often low-income and communities of color.
 Living near a highway or major roadway increases a person's exposure to traffic-related air pollution.
 Traffic-related air pollution is linked to respiratory conditions like wheezing and decreased lung functioning and also cardiovascular disease.
 Long-term exposure to traffic-related air pollution is linked to childhood asthma.

 APHA speaks out for transportation policy that improves, rather than hinders, public health.
 We believe in working with the transportation sector to create equitable and healthy transportation policies.
-The resources on this page give more information on the link between public health, equity and transportation.

 News release: Commuters Reduce their Crash Risk by More than 90 Percent When Taking Public Transit Instead of Driving